Irina Solovyova: Female cosmonaut interview

 When Kamanin & his staff finally interviewed, there were 23 of the 58 female cosmonaut candidates.
 He was looking for young, physically fit women who had undergone flight and parachute training for at least five to six months.

 With the pool of Soviet female pilots being limited, potential candidates were also sought who were active sport parachutists.

 Female cosmonaut training group

-A group was selected for the manned space program – Vostok 6 based on the following qualifications:
+A group was selected for the crewed space program – Vostok 6 based on the following qualifications: